Package insert / product label

 (n = 428)

-Selected laboratory abnormalities observed during a clinical study of monotherapy with Zidovudine are shown in Table 4.
+Selected laboratory abnormalities observed during a clinical trial of monotherapy with oral zidovudine are shown in Table 4.

 |Zidovudine 500 mg/day